 Build your relationship with a steady diet of affirmation with this simple daily exercise.

 At least once a day, tell each other one thing that you appreciate or find endearing about each other.
 Affirmation is like a compliment but far more enriching.
-You can think of an Affirmation as affirming your spouse's inherent and specific goodness, their virtue, and uniquely special qualities.
+You can think of an Affirmation as affirming your spouse's inherent and specific goodness, their virtue, and unique special qualities.
 For example, a compliment might be, “thanks for taking out the trash” where an affirmation could be “I appreciate your service to me and our family.
-Taking out the trash may be a small task, but it is reveals how you are a person of service.”
+Taking out the trash may be a small task, but it is reveals how you are a person of service and I'm grateful.”

 Affirmation is an attitude and a posture of the heart that is focused on the other’s virtue.
 Consistent, sincere affirmation conveys acceptability and lovableness, lifting us up, transforming and connecting both the recipient and affirmer.